temporalio/SWE-bench/swebench/testing/README.md

 **`swebench.testing` is intentionally stdlib-only and will remain that way.** This is a core design constraint to ensure the module can be used in any environment without dependency conflicts, network access, or installation overhead.
 Perfect for container-based testing scenarios.

+### Implementation Note

+The main `swebench` package uses lazy imports (via `__getattr__`) to avoid loading heavy dependencies until they're actually needed.
+This allows `pip install --no-deps swebench` to work perfectly for the testing module, while maintaining backwards compatibility for existing code that imports from the top-level package.

 ## Installation

 ### Default Installation (Backwards Compatible)